Fonterra: Asset sales and divestment

+Fonterra Research and Development Centre

+In 1927 the New Zealand Dairy Research Institute (NZDRI) was founded in Palmerston North as part of the Department of Scientific Industrial Research, which was renamed to the Fonterra Research and Development Centre (FRDC) when Fonterra was formed in 2001.
+FRDC is purportedly one of the largest dairy research centres in the world, and as of 2019, it hosts several hundred engineers, scientists and researchers and holds 350 milk related patents.
+A large number of technologies involving whey, casein, lactoferrin, nisin, anhydrous milk fat, as well as cheesemaking and milk powder production have been developed at the centre.

+FRDC has a substantial library of over 100,000 cheese starter cultures, which began in the 1930s under Hugh Whitehead.
+The centre has pioneered research on bacteriophages; in 1935 a bacteriophage was identified as the cause of failure in cheese starter isolates, and in 1992 the centre sequenced the genome of bacteriophage c2, which was the first whole genome to be sequenced in New Zealand.

+Corporate structure

 Governance

 John Roadley was the inaugural chairman of Fonterra's board.
 He foreshadowed his resignation in August 2002 and was succeeded, after the next annual general meeting, by Henry van der Heyden.
 Van der Heyden held the chairmanship until December 2012.
 John Wilson succeeded van der Heyden and announced his resignation in July 2018 due to illness (he died in January 2019 aged 54).
 John Monaghan succeeded Wilson.
-He is the current chairperson and in March 2020, he foreshadowed that he would step down in November 2020.
+In March 2020, he foreshadowed that he would step down in November 2020.
 In June 2020, Peter McBride was announced as Monaghan's successor.